ikt32/GTAVHandlingInfo/README.md

 Make a pull request for your changes, or make [an issue](https://github.com/E66666666/GTAVHandlingInfo/issues/new).

+Increment the version number of the relevant file in your PR, and update this readme with the changelog.

+Use tabs to indent.

 ## `flags.json`

 Describes the handling flags and their effects.